Skip To Main Content

 Homeless Student Liaison

-If your family has been temporarily displaced, please contact your Home & School Visitor.
+If your family has been temporarily displaced, please contact your assigned Home & School Visitor.
 There are supports and services available.

-If you have questions regarding a student in grades 7-12, please contact Dr. Jamie Nunery, LSW.
+If you have questions regarding a student in grades 9-12, please contact:

 ACT 1 ADMINISTRATOR